-- Non-prescription drugs (also called over-the-counter drugs) - Drugs when used to promote fertility - Drugs when used for the relief of cough or cold symptoms - Drugs when used for cosmetic purposes or to promote hair growth - Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations - Drugs when used for the treatment of sexual or erectile dysfunction, such as Viagra, Cialis, Levitra, and Caverject - Drugs when used for treatment of anorexia, weight loss, or weight gain - Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale additional benefit.
+☐ Drugs when used to promote fertility

+☐ Drugs when used for the relief of cough or cold symptoms ☐ Drugs when used for cosmetic purposes or to promote hair growth ☐ Prescription vitamins and mineral products, except prenatal vitamins and fluoride preparations ☐ Drugs when used for the treatment of sexual or erectile dysfunction ☐ Drugs when used for treatment of anorexia, weight loss, or weight gain ☐ Outpatient drugs for which the manufacturer seeks to require that associated tests or monitoring services be purchased exclusively from the manufacturer as a condition of sale

+Please note: Your plan sponsor may have elected to offer some of the drugs listed above to you as an additional benefit.
 If so, you will receive additional information about the drugs they have chosen to offer to you separately, in your plan materials.

-Please note: Your plan sponsor may have elected to offer some of the drugs listed above to you as an